Skip to next element

 • Don’t overlook the treatment.
 Some rubies have been heat-treated or irradiated to improve their color or clarity.
 These rubies are not as valuable as untreated rubies.

 No collection is complete without a ruby, and for July birthdays this gemstone certainly brings the heat.
-Click here to view our current ruby collection.
+M.S.
+Rau carries an extensive selection of fine jewelry.
+Shop our curated selection of natural ruby jewelry.

 RECENTLY POSTED ARTICLES